Creating an indoor living wall is easier than you think! Just follow these 6 steps

-These living walls can even help reduce your home energy bills, as they cool off your home in summer and insulate it in winter.
+These living walls can even help reduce your home energy bills!
+Yep, that’s right: they cool off your home in summer and insulate it in winter.
 Through the process of evapotranspiration, living walls stabilize the humidity levels in your house too, meaning you can ditch the humidifier.
 That’s also good news, because more humidity in the air means better hair and skin for you.
 Yay!